wp-plugins/wangguard/readme.txt

 - Minor tweaks to improve Splogger identification and reporting accurancy

 = 1.3 - 30 Jan 2012 =
-- Added the ability to block users which e-mail addresses belongs to well known domains, the domain's list is maintained by WangGuard.
+- NEW Added the ability to block users which e-mail addresses belongs to well known domains, the domain's list is maintained by WangGuard.
 Go to WangGuard Configuration -> Blocked domains to select which domains you'd like to block.

 = 1.2.6 - 23 Jan 2012 =
 - Fix minor HTML/CSS issue on BuddyPress registration screen.